 We also hold social events throughout the year, from weekly meetings in the pub to annual events including a free BBQ, a Christmas curry, a Burns' Night dinner and a ceilidh.

 How and where to get more info and join the club

 It's easy, just go to Oriam reception and ask to join the mountaineering Club.
 If you already have an Oriam membership, it will only cost is only £5 for the year, what a bargain!

 If you want more information feel free to contact the committee by email to email@example.com.

 Or simply come along on a Monday night to Sports Hall 2 at 5pm and try your hand at

 climbing to see if it's for you.
 Alternatively the pub is a good place to meet the people behind the chalk and adrenalin.
 (Check the website to see where and when)

 Are more than welcome to join, we'd love to have you.
 As with undergrad students, you will need the relevant Oriam membership.

-Students of other universities can technically join the club; unfortunately this will still require a membership of Oriam, which is rather costly for those not associated with the university.
+Students of other universities can technically join the club though this will still require a membership of Oriam, which is rather costly for those not associated with the University.